vorontsov-amd/Onegin/README.md

 make
 ```

-This will create an executable file named `onegin`.
+This will create an executable file named `FileSort`.

 ### Running